loidolt/12v-air-pump-shock-housing/README.md

 Our pumphouse is situated in a floodplain that has a raising and lowering water level, occasionally this can get high enough to flood the pump.
 The tub-style shape of this mount gains an extra few inches of water level before the pump would be flooded.

-The vibration damping ball isolation prevents the pump from transfering its sound and vibration into the wood structure of the pump house to keep noise levels down.
+The vibration damping ball isolation prevents the pump from transferring its sound and vibration into the wood structure of the pump house to keep noise levels down.

 ## Technologies